vikas0633/python/README.md

 21ak_remove_redundant.py - script to remove the redundant node gene models <br />
 21al_correct_strand.py - this script takes strand from CDS and assigns the same to mRNA, exons and UTRs, GFF3 files <br />
 21am_update_GFF3_fasta.py - this script updates GFF3 and fasta given a different file <br />
-21an_hash_MySQLid.py - this script makes a 2 column table one with Id and another with yes/no <br />
-21ak_update_GFF3_IDsOnly.py this script take a two column id and replaces these in the GFF3 file <br />
-21ao_keep_fasta_ifGFF3.py - script to throw out excessive sequences in fasta file <br />
-21ap_TranscriptSummary.py - Summerizes GFF3 transcript wise <br />
-21aq_addGeneStrand.py - Adds the strand to the gene based on the mRNAs strands <br />
-21ar_findLongestIsoform_GFF3.py - Find the longest isoform for each gene in a gff3 file <br />
-21as_calc5primeCdnaDistance.py - calculate 5' distances of insersions <br />
-21at_FindLongestProtein.py - Finds Longest Protein <br />
-21au_trim3primeCDS.py - script to trim 3' end of cds sequences <br />
-12av_removeMAFoverlaps.py - script to take longest alignment from the overlapping alignments <br />
-21aw_CallFractionexon.py - script to calculate the callable fraction by transcripts in exonic regions <br />
-21ax_LongestProteinCodingIsoform - script to find longest protein coding isoform <br />
-21ay_countFixDifference.py - script to calculate the ancestral alleles and fix differneces <br />
-21az_addNRanno.py - script to add nr annotation to GFF3 file <br />
-21ba_getGeneBasedAlign.py - script to extract gene specific information from MAF file <br />
-21bb_getGeneBasedAlignLength.py - script to extract gene specific information from MAF file <br />
-21bc_GenotypicDistance.py - script to calculate the genotypic distances among the samples <br />

 ### Transcripts Handlers
 22a.py - script for parsing tophat/cufflink generated GTF files against a target (-G cufflink) annotation file <br />
 22b.py - normalize transcript profile table <br />